Phoenix616/CommandCompletionFilter/README.md

   examplecommand: "command.permission.string"

 # Groups of commands that all share a similar permission syntax e.g. Essentials
-# Use %command% in the permission to assign
+# Use %command% in the permission to replace command name in permission string
+# and %plugin% to replace the plugin name.
+(Both are lowercased)
 groups:
   groupname:
     permission: "pluginname.command.%command%"